 Before this offering, there has been no public market for our common stock.
 The initial public offering price will be determined through negotiations between us and the representatives.
-In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price will include:
+In addition to

-- the valuation multiples of publicly-traded companies that the representatives believe are comparable to us; - our financial information;

-- our history and prospects and the outlook for our industry; - an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development and the progress of our business plan; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the valuation multiples of publicly-traded companies that the representatives believe are comparable to us; - our financial information; - our history and prospects and the outlook for our industry; - an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development and the progress of our business plan; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.